 No Appointment Needed: Drop in at your convenience.
-Fast, reliable service means you're in and out in minutes.
+Our fast and reliable service means you're in and out in minutes.

 Bring ID: Bring your current passport or government-issued ID if possible.
 It helps confirm your identity and ensures your passport pictures match your documents.

 Dress for Contrast: Avoid white or skin-tone tops.
-Choose darker, solid colours to stand out against the white background.
-Skip shiny jewelry and flashy accessories—they can cause glare or distraction.
+Choose darker, solid colours like navy, black, or deep jewel tones to stand out against the white background.
+Your clothing should be clean, wrinkle-free, and well-fitted to your body—wrinkles or poor fit can negatively affect image quality and distract from your professional appearance.
 Whether you need photos for Canadian documents or international passport photos, the same contrast principles apply.
+If you need photos for children, our baby and child passport photo service includes specialized techniques for working with young subjects.

 Glasses: Remove glasses unless medically required (with documentation).
 No sunglasses or tinted lenses.
 If you must wear glasses, make sure there's no glare and your eyes are clearly visible.